-TMCC offers EMT-Basic and EMT-Intermediate/Enhanced courses as well as an EMT-Paramedic Certificate program.
+TMCC offers EMT-Basic and EMT-Advanced courses as well as an EMT-Paramedic Certificate program.
 All meet state and national certification requirements.
 This article also includes a table of facts about the school, such as size, campus setting, tuition and the percentage of students who receive financial aid.

 This table showcases pertinent information than an individual should consider when deciding on a school.

 |Tuition & Fees (2017-2018)||$3,075 for in-state students, $9,853 for out-of-state students*|

 |% of Students Receiving Some Form of Financial Aid (2016-2017)||73%*|

 |Retention Rate for First-Time Students (From Fall 2016 to Fall 2017)||63% for full-time students, 45% for part-time students*|